U.S. Companies Uncertain Of NAFTA Trading Under Trump Administration

 Pelley: But there is a North American Free Trade Agreement.

 Trump: And there shouldn't be.
-It's a disaster...we will either renegotiate it or we will break it.
+It's a disaster ... we will either renegotiate it or we will break it.

-The stock market is up, sharply, since Trump's election, with investors betting that lower taxes and less regulation will boost most company's bottom lines.
+The stock market is up, sharply, since Trump's election, with investors betting that lower taxes and less regulation will boost most companies' bottom lines.
 The Dow Jones Railroad Index has climbed about 25 percent since the election.
 But, Seidl says Trump's protectionist threats have pushed down the price of Kansas City Southern stock.

 "Uncertainty is sort of the No. 1 killer for stock performance, and that's what we have right now," Seidl says.
-"We're one tweet away from it underperforming the group that day, and based on the President's current tweet rate, that could be a lot of tweets between now and the end of the year."
+"We're one tweet away from it underperforming the group that day, and based on the president's current tweet rate, that could be a lot of tweets between now and the end of the year."

 And it's not just tweets.

-In January, Ford motor executives announced they were canceling a $1.6 billion plant in Mexico.
+In January, Ford Motor Company executives announced they were canceling a $1.6 billion plant in Mexico.

 "This was a big plant and it was going to be served by Kansas City Southern," says Tony Hatch, a senior transportation analyst with ABH consulting.
 "It had business going north and south.
 And that would have been a minor blow — I think the symbolism makes it a major blow."

 Hatch says Kansas City Southern serves about a dozen other Mexican auto assembly plants, so losing one new one isn't crushing.
-But he says President Trump is upending carefully laid plans, on both sides of the border.
+But he says Trump is upending carefully laid plans, on both sides of the border.

 "For Kansas City Southern, it's been very painful," Hatch says.
 "They've done everything they could.
 They've invested a lot of money.
 They've created a really good network.
-So, all of the sudden, you're playing some kind of complicated game, and you get right to the point where you're going to be a leader in the game, and they say, 'ah sorry, here's a new set of rules.' "
+So, all of the sudden, you're playing some kind of complicated game, and you get right to the point where you're going to be a leader in the game, and they say, 'Ah, sorry, here's a new set of rules.' "

 Of course, NAFTA has long inspired fierce opposition, traditionally from the left, and opponents argue that a "new set of rules" is long overdue.
 NAFTA's been in place for almost a quarter of a century.
 Its critics say the agreement has cost hundreds of thousands of American jobs, and depressed American wages.